Lock all of a process's address space

 Use the -l c option to qcc to link against this library.
 This library is usually included automatically.

-The mlockall() function causes all of the pages mapped by the address space of a process to be locked and made memory-resident until unlocked or the process exits or executes another process and is determined by the flags argument.
+The mlockall() function causes all of the pages mapped by the address space of a process to be locked and made memory-resident until unlocked, or the process exits or executes another process.
+The pages that are locked depend on the flags argument.